Ari-S-123/Personal-Site/README.md

 ## Scripts

-- Run `bun run lint` to lint the code.
+- Run `bun run lint` to check for both linting and formatting errors.

-- Run `bun run format` to format the code.
+- Run `bun run format` to fix formatting errors.

 - Run `bun run check` to run the svelte-check.

 - Run `bun run test` to run the tests.

-- Run `bun run build` to run the tests in the browser.
+- Run `bun run build` to build a production version of the app.

-- Run `bun run preview --open` to run the preview server and open the app in a new browser tab.
+- Run `bun run preview --open` to run a preview of the production build and open the app in a new browser tab.